danielelozzi/Imag2Emo/readme.md

 ## Overview

 This project provides a comprehensive and configurable Python-based pipeline for EEG-based affective computing research.
 It handles the entire workflow from raw data processing to model training, hyperparameter optimization (HPO), and detailed reporting.
-The pipeline is designed to be modular and extensible, supporting multiple datasets (DEAP, GRAZ), various deep learning models, and flexible training scenarios.
+The pipeline is designed to be modular and extensible, supporting multiple datasets (DEAP, Imag2emo), various deep learning models, and flexible training scenarios.

+The "code_HNS" folder contains code for traning Imag2emo with HNS labels.
+The "code_arousal_valence" contains code for training DEAP, Preprocessed DEAP and Imag2emo with Arousal and Valence labels.

 ## Features

--   **Multi-Dataset Support**: Includes preprocessing scripts for the DEAP (from both `.dat` and `.set` files) and GRAZ datasets.
+-   **Multi-Dataset Support**: Includes preprocessing scripts for the DEAP (from both `.dat` and `.set` files) and Imag2emo datasets.
 -   **Flexible Data Preparation**: Configurable data segmentation, resampling, band-pass filtering, and channel selection.
 -   **Advanced Training Scenarios**: Supports multiple cross-validation strategies:
 -   **Multi-Class Classification**: Supports both binary classification (e.g., High/Low Valence) and 4-class classification based on the Valence-Arousal model (HVHA, HVLA, LVHA, LVLA).